mit-cml/yrtoolkit/yr/tutorials/ChickenBowling.md

 # Challenge

-The Chicken Bowling app allows users to go bowling with bowling pins or chickens as pins in augmented reality.
+The Chicken Bowling App allows users to go bowling with bowling pins or chickens as pins in augmented reality.
 This app tutorial is designed to help users become comfortable with MIT App Inventor's augmented reality feature.

 ![Finished Product](../images/chicken_bowling/final_product.jpg){:.enlargeImage}